ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } Query;
 ~~~

-The query is issued in-band as part of the collect sub-protocol
+The query is issued in-band as part of the collect interaction
 ({{collect-flow}}).
 Its content is determined by the "query type", which in
 turn is encoded by the "query configuration" configured out-of-band.
 All query
 types have the following configuration parameters in common: